nicksherefkin/slingshotdiviningrod/Posts/Guitar Amps and Epistemological Failure.md

 Online guitar amp aficionados use these adjectives as tokens of expertise and, unless you have far better hearing than me, they are full of baloney.

 It may even be that the subtlety of the distinctions amplifies the mystical power of these expert adjectives.
-I can't distinguish any difference between amp rectifiers but the guru hears flabby not juicy and the precision of the description further validates the guru's accesses to arcane knowledge.
+I can't distinguish any difference between amp rectifiers but the guru hears flabby not juicy and the precision of the description further validates the guru's access to arcane knowledge.

 How does a decades-old, energetic community with no institutions or credentialing manage to develop a cult of expertise untethered to reality?
-And the superstitions cost people hundreds of dollars and hours of research scrutinizing minuscule amplifier differences.
+This is all the more impressive given that the superstition costs people hundreds of dollars and hours of research time scrutinizing minuscule amplifier differences.

 These ideas jump to mind: